-1.5.10 Public Participation sessions
+1.5.8 Public Participation sessions

-The process was informed by -community based planning which resulted in prioritising the needs of the community; an analysis of the current status of service delivery and the environment; and various stakeholder engagements.
-It must be noted that besides the first round of public engagements, the municipality could not held the second round due to the National Declaration made by the President of RSA to indicate the impact of COVID 19 pandemic and its measures that needs to be taken to combat the spread of the virus.
+The process was informed by the prior year's assessments, the mid year budget assessment to improve this planning process, complaints system, ward committees and ward councillors in identifying the needs of the community; an analysis of the current status of service delivery and the environment; and various stakeholder engagements.
+It must be noted that the municipality could not held the first round due to the National Declaration made by the President of RSA to indicate the impact of COVID 19 pandemic and its measures that needs to be taken to combat the spread of the virus.